Seb-C/kiss-orm/README.md

 ## Compatibility

-Currently, Kiss-ORM is only compatible with PostgreSQL via `node-postgres`, but there is an abstraction layer that will allows compatibility with other databases in the future.
-You are welcome to contribute :) .
+Kiss-ORM is compatible with the following databases:
+- PostgreSQL, via the `pg`, `pg-format` and `pg-pool` that you need to install

 ## Basics